pic

 Knee replacement surgery involves removing the damaged cartilages at the end of your thigh bone and replacing them with a metal alloy implant, along with a plastic spacer on the tibia and kneecap (patella).
 The implant creates a new, smooth cushion for the bones and a functioning, painless joint.

-The surgery can be partial or total, and your doctor at the Artemis Health helps you determine which one you need.
+The surgery can be partial or total, and your doctor at Artemis Health helps you determine which one you need.

 What are the conditions that require knee replacement surgery?